 This is called defensive medicine.
 This is “politically correct“ medical care, and not done in the interest of the patient.
 It may involve:

 a.
 Running unnecessary tests to satisfy lawyers rather than for the patient’s good.

 b.
 Doing unnecessary procedures and surgeries to satisfy attorneys, not patients.

 c.
 Lying to patients if the attorneys suggest or demand it.
 The lies are of two kinds, at least: 1) Medical lies.
 He or she may withhold or change medical information to protect himself from a lawsuit.
-The doctor may say, “you may have cancer”, when he knows fairly surely that you do not, but he does not want to say this just in case.
+The doctor may say, “you may have cancer”, when he is quite sure that you do not, but he does not want to say this - just in case.
 He may also say “You need chemotherapy and radiation”, when he knows you most likely do not need it.

 The other type of lie is to withhold the fact that he is acting to satisfy his attorney, and not from his own judgment or intuition.
 At least if he said, “I would not do surgery, but my attorney insists that I suggest it, anyway”, this would not be so bad, but doctors do not do this.

 d.
 Giving unnecessary treatments just to satisfy attorneys.